How to Take a Screenshot

 Win + Shift + S opens the Snipping Tool for a region or window.
 Win + PrtScn saves a full-screen capture to Pictures → Screenshots.

-What is the best way to take screenshots every day?
+What is the best way to take screenshots on the web?

-Use a dedicated app that auto-saves every capture, includes a quick editor, and lets you search old screenshots by text (OCR).
+Use a dedicated browser extension that auto-saves every capture, includes a quick editor, and lets you capture full scrolling pages.
 That is what Supashot is built for — one hotkey, no Desktop clutter, find anything later.